 More information about methods of employee payment can be found on the Payroll Services website.

 Paychecks that are unclaimed or uncashed by employees become a form of abandoned property and must be reported annually to the D.C.
 Government Unclaimed Property Unit if they remain unclaimed for a period of over one year from date of issue.
 Payroll Services will notify employees who have not claimed or cashed their paychecks in an attempt to reissue the payment before turning it over to the D.C. government.
 Supervisors should contact Payroll Services for information regarding any unclaimed paychecks.

 A replacement check is issued to replace a lost or stolen check after the university has placed a stop payment and receives an electronic confirmation from its bank that the original check has not cleared the bank.
 Please consult Payroll Services for procedures and more information.

-Payroll Services publishes a payroll calendar in advance for each fiscal year every spring shortly after Human Resources distributes the holiday schedule for the next fiscal year.
+Payroll Services publishes a payroll calendar in advance for each fiscal year every spring shortly after Human Resource Management and Development distributes the holiday schedule for the next fiscal year.
 The payroll calendar provides deadlines for submitting time and attendance records and the pay dates for the fiscal year.
 As noted on this calendar, biweekly employees are paid the second Friday following the end of each pay period, and monthly employees are paid on the last business day of the month.